SlimeKnights/slimeknights.github.io/docs/index.md

 redirect_from:
   - /docs/commands/
   - /docs/json/
+description: Index page for all documentation currently covered on this site.
+Includes documentation on current and future mod plans, online versions of in game books, data pack and resource pack formats, along with knowledge for addon developers.
 ---

-Index page for all documentation currently covered on this site.
+{{page.description}}

 Unless stated otherwise, all documentation pages are applicable to all versions of the mod since 1.16.5.
 Version specific information will be noted as applicable, or if its significant will be split out into a separate page.